 “I ain’t wussin.
 I finally got it right.
 A car ain’t gonna prove who we are, Ty.
 And it ain’t no sanctuary to save us from here.
-We gotta do that—by gettin it on with how things is—workin for somethin, at bein somethin other than just blattin on, blud.
+We gotta do that— by gettin it on with how things is— workin for somethin, at being somethin other than just blattin on like we been doing, blud.
 Jackin Lucky Liquors just proves we dickhead losers like Brotherabe.
 No crime, no time—live long and large down the line if we do it right.”
-And suddenly Billy flashes on the afterimage of his signature on the translucent screen and remembers Boggs saying, ‘…to get what you truly desire, Billy, you’ll have to make better choices.’
-And Billy smiles right then, can’t help laughing, till Ty’s eyeballing him mostly shuts him up.
+And suddenly Billy flashes on the afterimage of his signature on the translucent screen and remembers Boggs saying, “…to get what you truly desire, Billy, you’ll have to make better choices.
+You are the god of your own destiny.”
+And Billy smiles right then, and can’t help laughing, till Ty’s eyeballing him mostly shuts him up.
 “I finally get it, blud.
 We can be whatever we want, man, have the life we want.
 We really do get to choose.”

 Chris Connolly was killed in an attempted robbery of Lucky Liquors later that week.
 The Chinese owner had recently armed himself after being robbed to his insurance limit.
 Billy got his brother’s Dodge Charger and his job at Costco.
 He advanced quickly from stock boy to cashier while finishing his senior year at Castlemont high school.